 In order to better understand possible connections between health risks and shift work, field studies that measure the 24-hour personal light exposure of shift workers are of great importance.
 In addition to the joint BAuA-PHE project to determine the actual light exposure of shift working nurses, further field studies by European research groups were presented in the workshop.
-Particular attention was given to the light exposure measurements and the interpretation of the measured data.
+Particular attention was given to light exposure measurements and the interpretation of the measured data.
 Since in such field studies the chronotypes of workers, i.e. their preferred timing for sleep and wakefulness, play an important role, the methods for the determination of chronotypes in field studies were also discussed.

-Furthermore, the workshop presented the results of BAuA Working Time Report Germany 2016 in relation to shift work / night shifting and discussed the challenges for epidemiological studies in data interpretation regarding the relationship between shift work and the occurrence of chronic diseases.
+Furthermore, the workshop presented the results of BAuA Working Time Report Germany 2016 in relation to shift work / night shift work and discussed the challenges for epidemiological studies in data interpretation regarding the relationship between shift work and the occurrence of chronic diseases.
 Another BAuA study on the influence of circadian rhythms on safety at work has been presented.

 In the following, selected presentations of the event are available for download.